Botanic Garden and Attenborough Arboretum

 Global Fruit Trail

 The students follow a trail around the Garden, using a map, in search of a variety of fruits grown in different climatic zones.
 The trail takes them through British woodland, a desert, into Mediterranean and tropical glasshouses.
-They complete a quiz sheet as the visit each area.
+They complete a quiz sheet as the visit each area and complete some map work.
 When they return, the answers are discussed and they then have the opportunity to sample most of the fruits they have seen by making their own fruit kebab.

-The other part of the trip is classroom based and highlights the importance of plants as a global food commodity and starts to explore different global issues linked with food: fair trade, food miles, packaging and recycling, organic produce and our consumer power.
-The children rotate a round to complete a series of sustainability activities that further explore global issues relating to food.
+The other half of the trip is classroom based and the children have a chance to look at and debate on different global issues linked with food.
+They look at fair trade, food miles and distribution, packaging and recycling, waste, sustainability and our consumer power.

 • Duration: Full day